 in <TYPES>; part of the query (

-<TYPES> just stands for a list of comma separated types) is optional and is a list of types representing the part of the knowledge base on which you want to execute the query.
+<TYPES> just stands for a list of comma separated types) is optional and is a list of types representing the part of the knowledge graph on which you want to execute the query.

-An example will clear up things.
-Let’s us do some counting.
+An example will clear things up.
+Let’s do some counting.

-If it’s not already running, launch the Grakn instance in your VM and open the dashboard in the “training” keyspace.
-Let’s say we want to count the number of oil platforms in our knowledge base.
+If it’s not already running, launch your Grakn instance and open the dashboard in the “academy” keyspace.
+Let’s say we want to count the number of oil platforms in our knowledge graph.

 Launch this query: